JuanpiCasti/go-todo-app/README.md

 Initialization scripts for the database are found under the `/scripts/db` directory.

+An example openapi specification is provided under the `/docs` directory, describing the example endpoints.

 ## Running the app

 The app is containerized using Docker.